 In Definitions:

 Definitions of PCR/WUR/WURx as “a radio” need to be modified – there is only one radio, so these are not a unique/separate radio, but a mode for the PHY contained within the STA.
 It’s not clear these terms/definitions are even needed, but that can be determined after other clauses are updated, depending on what is most clear and convenient for the wording.

+[Update: This has been accomplished.
+The PCR and WURx terms have been deleted as a result.]

 Definitions of WUR xxx channel should just reference an operating behavior, based on the PHY’s mode.
 (It almost is already, but could be clarified.)

+[Update: This has moved in the right direction, but there is still some wording issues/confusion about the use of the concept of the “WUR non-AP STA’s state”.

 WUR mode is okay nearly as-is, with appropriate wording for “the WURx” and “the PCR”, based on the above changes, so it a description of

+[Update: The above comment about “WUR non-AP STA’s state” is most evident in this.
+It’s modified in the right direction, but needs some more wording help.]

 In clause 4:

 Capture the “general approach” above, instead of description like “A WUR non-AP STA includes a primary connectivity radio (PCR) component and a WURx.”

+[Update: This is greatly improved in the latest language.
+The concepts could be fleshed out a bit more here, since this isn’t just a (strict) definition, but an explanatory clause.
+So, the idea that the WUR non-AP STA negotiates a desired WUR mode behaviour with a WUR AP, and then disables the other PHYs when in very low-power WUR mode sleep, could be added.]

 In clause 31:

 Remove all “PCR component” references (like P54.43), and replace with “non-WUR mode PHY mode”.
 (Need to work on wording for this.)
 Remove “the WURx” references, and replace with “PHY in WUR mode/operation” or something similar.

+[Update: This has been accomplished, or at least a good effort and start has been done.
+The final result should be reviewed for completeness and accuracy, after the application of some global editing instructions.]

 In clause 32:

 WUR is “just” another PHY, that supports low data rates and low power requirement for operation.
 Like other PHY amendments, this clause should start by stating that a WUR PHY is also some subset of other (existing) 2.4 and/or 5 GHz PHYs (optionally clause 21, 19, and/or 18, and requiring clause 17.

+[Update: Not aware of text changes here.
+The D1.1 text is close, but talks about the capability of the STA (that contains a WUR PHY) and not of the WUR PHY itself.
+This is potentially confusing and/or an architectural issue – how are these capabilities accomplished, if not by the WUR PHY?
+Is there an assumption that the STA contains another PHY (an architectural challenge to accomplish)?]

 [An aside: 5 GHz is required by the requirement for clause 17 support.
 Should it be clause 17 and/or clause 18?
 And, why are DFS operating classes excluded?]

+[Update: Not addressed/considered yet.]

 Add (conceptually, not exact wording): When this PHY is used in a non-AP STA, that is associated with a WUR-capable AP, and with WUR negotiated, the STA may disable all PHY modes except WUR receive when in doze state.
 This brings power consumption expectation to less than 1 mW.

+[Update: This concept does not appear to be in the draft, yet.
+No discussion of this has been noted, yet.]